Ōme Line: History

 The company was nationalized on 1 April 1944, the same year that the Tachikawa to Nagakami section was double-tracked.

 The Okutama Electric Railway was constructing a line from Mitake to Hikawa (now Okutama) when it was nationalised, and the line opened on 1 July 1944, creating the present-day Ōme Line.

 The Nakagami to Haijima section was double-tracked in 1946, and direct services to Tokyo commenced in 1949.
 The Haijima to Higashi-Ōme section was double-tracked between 1961 and 1962, CTC signalling was commissioned in 1971, and freight services ceased in 1998.

-On 20 August 2016, station numbering introduced with stations being assigned station numbers between JC51 (Nishi-Tachikawa) and JC74 (Oku-Tama).
+On 20 August 2016, station numbering was introduced to the Ōme Line, with stations being assigned station numbers between JC51 (Nishi-Tachikawa) and JC74 (Oku-Tama).

+From the timetable revision on 18 March 2023, operation on the Ōme Line has been almost completely divided at Ōme Station, with very few trains operating along the entire length of the line.